pixeltopic/sayori/v2/examples/echo/README.md

 `e!echo` which echoes text following this command.
 It has the subcommands `fmt` and `color`.
 The subcommand `fmt` also has the subcommand `color`.

-This means a commands like so are valid:
+This means commands like so are valid:

 ```
 e!echo fmt color blah blah blah